1. Home

 Debates in the Illinois Senate Race Had National Significance

 The Lincoln-Douglas Debates had national impact.
 The events of that summer and fall in Illinois were covered widely by newspapers, whose stenographers recorded transcripts of the debates, which were often published with days of each event.
+And while Lincoln would not go on to serve in the Senate, the exposure from debating Douglas made him prominent enough to be invited to speak in New York City in early 1860.
+And his speech at Cooper Union helped propel him into the 1860 presidential race.

 Lincoln and Douglas Were Eternal Rivals